British Rail Class 52: Competition and comfort

 In 1968–69, the Westerns received train air brake equipment in addition to their vacuum exhausters, thus significantly extending their working lives, unlike the similar but lower-powered, Warship class.
 Four of the class (D1017–D1020) did not receive dual brakes, with these locomotives being among the first withdrawals.
 The vacuum brake equipment was retained and to fit the additional equipment, it was necessary to remove one of the fuel tanks.
 However, as with the Warships, it proved impossible to equip them with electric train heating (ETH, or head-end power in US terminology).
-The Western Region faced particularly stiff competition for its prime inter-city services in the mid to late 1970s from the M4 motorway and it was generally felt within BR that significant speed and comfort improvements on the prime London Paddington-Bristol route were necessary.
+The Western Region faced particularly stiff competition for its prime inter-city services in the mid to late 1970s from the M4 motorway and it was generally felt within BR that significant speed and comfort improvements on the prime - route were necessary.
 The lack of ETH meant the Westerns could not power the newly introduced air-conditioned BR Mark 2d/e/f coaches – a shortcoming that classes 47 and 50, equipped with ETH (the latter from new), did not share.